Physiome/journal-website/content/pages/FAQs.md

 <h5 id="resubmit"><em>I received an email to make revisions to my submission.
 How do I do this?</em></h5>

 On the *Physiome* submission portal, click 'Edit submission'.
-There, you can override or upload new files for your manuscript or supplementary material.
+There, you can replace and/or upload new files for your manuscript or supplementary material.

-*Physiome* editors will resume curation process by assessing the new material.
+Upon submission of the revisions, *Physiome* editors and curators will resume curation process by assessing the new material.
 ***

 <h5 id="payment"><em>How do I have someone else pay for my submission?</em></h5>